Twisted Superfields: Experimental Implications

+The same scalar also mediates the decay of $f$-quark mesons.
+For example, $\varphi_5$ mediates the decay $f\bar{u}\to d\bar{u}+c\bar{c}$.
+Production and decay mechanisms like these are discussed in detail in \cite{new-quark}, enabling this model to reproduce properties of most of the observed exotic hadrons.

-If a fourth down-type quark existed, one might expect it to generate predictions for CKM data that no longer agree with experimental data.
+If the proposed additional quark exists, one might expect it to generate predictions for CKM data that no longer agree with experimental data.
 The opposite is true.
-The CKM matrices of eq \eqref{GrindEQ__3_28_} accurately reproduce absolute values of CKM element data, even for some data that disagree with the Standard Model by $\sim 3\sigma$.
-In particular, the model reproduces data that cast doubt on CKM unitarity and on the W boson only connecting left-handed quarks \cite{new-quark}.
+Not only can this model reproduce standard CKM data, it can also reproduce CKM data that are in tension with the Standard Model.

+Currently there are no CKM measurements that disagree with the Standard Model by 5$\sigma$.
+There are, however, some 3$\sigma$ hints of disagreement.
+Some of these are discussed in the section below on right-handed $Wud$ interactions, but one is addressed here: The $V_{cb}$ CKM element measured via inclusive decays is 2-3$\sigma$ larger than $V_{cb}$ measured via exclusive decays \cite{CKM-Vcb}.

+In this model, flavor changing neutral current (FCNC) interactions mediated by $\varphi_5$ or the $Z$ boson (see eq \eqref{ZmixDL}) enable $b$-hadron to $f$-hadron decays, where the $f$-hadron then decays to other hadrons involving $c\bar{c}$.
+These decays contribute to inclusive measurements of $V_{cb}$ but not to the sum of exclusive measurements of all decays allowed by the Standard Model.

+The additional quark may also provide an alternative explanation for the following: The LHCb collaboration measured from $pp$ collisions the number of events emerging at very forward rapidities that involved a Z boson and a charm jet \cite{Z-charm}.
+The number of measured events was significantly larger than the number predicted by Standard-Model event generators that incorporate Parton Distribution Functions (PDFs) that assume that the only charm quarks inside of a proton are those generated perturbatively (by gluons).
+On the other hand, the data were well reproduced by PDFs that assume that a proton has some ``intrinsic charm'' \cite{intrinsic_charm}.

+Valence quarks carry a much larger percentage of a proton's momentum than do sea quarks.
+In this model a $d$ valence quark in a $pp$ collision can undergo a scalar-mediated transformation into an $f$ quark and a $c\bar{c}$ pair.
+Such a process would lead to an excess of charm quarks at very forward rapidities (relative to the Standard Model).
+The effect should be doubled for neutron neutron collisions, so this model predicts that a much larger excess per nucleon of forward-rapidity charm should be seen in heavy ion collisions compared to $pp$ collisions.

-A natural question is how a new light quark could have evaded detection so far.
-Most of the dozens of direct searches for a new down-type quark surprisingly do not rule out a quark of the type proposed here \cite{PDG-Bp-2020}.
-In particular, most model-independent searches do not exclude a new quark with a mass smaller than that of the beauty quark.
+There have been dozens of direct searches for an additional down-type quark.
+Most of these searches do not rule out a quark of the type proposed here \cite{PDG-Bp-2020}.
+In particular, most model-independent searches do not exclude a new quark with a mass smaller than that of the bottom quark.

-There appears to be one exception.
-Inclusive hadronic cross section data seem to rule out the possibility of a light seventh quark.
-The Standard Model reproduces these data very well, apparently leaving no room for an additional quark.
-However, it was recently proposed that an assumption inherent in Standard Model calculations may be incorrect \cite{LEP_SM}.
-Calculations assume that there is no interference between $Z/\gamma^*\to u\bar{u}\to X$ and $Z/\gamma^*\to d\bar{d}\to X$ events, where $X$ is a hadronic state, but specific counter examples with interference have been presented.
-When interference is taken into account, the Standard Model may underpredict inclusive hadronic cross section data, possibly leaving room for a new quark.